imprint

 2.1 Offer, conclusion of contract, prices

-2.1.1 The offers of becon are subject to change and non-binding.
-Declarations of acceptance and all orders must be confirmed by becon in writing or by telex in order to be legally effective.
+2.1.1 The offers of OpenCelium are subject to change and non-binding.
+Declarations of acceptance and all orders must be confirmed by OpenCelium in writing or by telex in order to be legally effective.

-2.1.2 becon’s sales employees are not authorized to make verbal subsidiary agreements or to give verbal assurances that go beyond the content of the written contract.
+2.1.2 OpenCelium’s sales employees are not authorized to make verbal collateral agreements or to give verbal assurances that go beyond the content of the written contract.

 2.1.3 Drawings, illustrations, dimensions, weights or other performance data shall only be binding if this is expressly agreed in writing.